syncfusion-content/maui-docs/MAUI/TabView/Populating-Items.md

 # Populating tab items

-Tab items can be configured in tab view through the `Items` property of `SfTabView`, which holds the collection of `SfTabItem` through `TabItemsCollection`.
+Tab items can be added to the control using the `Items` property of `SfTabView`.

 {% tabs %}